annaphp/spring_notes/spring_review_answers.md

 - @Transactional(Propagation=REQUIRES_NEW)

 Explain, and give examples of, REQUIRES_NEW, REQUIRED, and SUPPORTS propagation levels.
-- REQUIRED_NEW suspends transation of the method it was called from and starts a new transaction, the suspended method is continued after the transaction is completed.
+- REQUIRED_NEW suspends transaction of the method it was called from and starts a new transaction, the suspended method is continued after the transaction is completed.
 - REQUIRED - if a tx method A is called from a tx method B, method A joins B's transaction.
 If method B is not transactional, method A starts its own transaction.